 First, we need to understand that mold is a fungus.
 Mold and mildew thrive in dark and humid areas (in this case, your toilet bowl and tank).
 Black mold can be found in your toilet bowl or tank when you have been away for even a few short days on vacation.
 It can also happen if there has been waste left in the bowl for a while.

 Since humidity and dark places are where mold thrives, your toilet bowl and tank are prime breeding ground for it.
 Bathrooms are generally a big mold spot if you don’t have proper ventilation.
+It is common to see this type of mold when you are cleaning a hoarders house in our experience.

 What should you wear when removing toilet mildew?

-Since black mold is a fungus and produces spores it’s best to wear gloves and a cleaning mask.
+Since black mold is a fungus and produces spores it is best to wear gloves and a cleaning mask.
 If you are as neurotic as I am, you can even wear eye protective gear.
 If you want the lowdown on what to wear when removing mold, you can check out the EPA guide here.

 What tools will you need to remove black mold from a toilet?